acherry125/Worship/README.md

 -Mark src as Sources Root
 -Ensure you have an output directory set in project structure -Build project
--Run GodSim class (contains main method).
+-Run game.GodSim class (contains main method).